vjayaman/Metrics-CGM-ECC/to_do.md

 * paired histograms – should be able to shade these
     * see scripts/Misc/plotting_functions.R and the frequencyPlots() function for how it's plotted
 * documents describing the analysis – figure out which components need this (of my part)
+* make sure the notes for clusters with figures are clear
+    * see *results/<interval type>/cluster_labs.txt* after running script 7 to get details on which clusters have figures

 #### Not done